sebastian-bechtold/vue-typescript-starterpack/README.md

 A minimal example of integrating TypeScript and Vue.js using Webpack 2

-## Ultra-quick start if you're super-impatient regarding configuration chores
+## Ultra-quick start if you're super-impatient regarding set-up and configuration chores:
 If you just want to get a Typescript+Vue.js project up and running as fast as possible and don't feel the need to understand the individual steps, simply do the following (assuming that you already have *git* and *npm* installed on your system):

     git init